wesExpress/GraduateSchool/README.md

 # GraduateSchool
-Various code that I have written over my graduate career.
+Various code that I have written over my graduate career to analyze a wide range of galaxy data.

 ## az_prof.f90